Fish Out of Water (Chris Squire album): Reissues and sequel

 In a 2004 interview, Squire said that he wished to produce a 5.1 surround sound mix of the album using the master tapes, but declared the recordings had disappeared from Atlantic's archives.
 On 28 February 2006, it was reissued in the US by Wounded Bird Records.
 This was followed in August 2007 by a two-disc "Deluxe Expanded Edition" released on Squire's own label, Stone Ghost Records, (distributed by Castle/Sanctuary Records).
 The set included bonus material: a single edit of "Lucky Seven", the promotional film for "Hold Out Your Hand" and "You by My Side", track-by-track commentary, and a 40-minute interview with Squire conducted in November 2006.

-Following the album's release, Squire never recorded a follow-up although said he was frequently asked about such a project.
+Squire never recorded a follow-up, although he said he was frequently asked about such a project.
 He had hoped to reunite with Jackman and work on one together, but such plans ended following Jackman's death in 2003.
 In 2012, he reasoned much of the album's appeal and the strength of its music was down to his collaboration with Jackman.
 Though Squire had started to prepare pieces for more solo albums, he consistently found himself utilizing this material for band projects, including those with Billy Sherwood and Steve Hackett.

 In 2018, a 7-disc deluxe edition was released, containing all of the previously available material plus new 5.1 and stereo mixes.
 In 2020, a one-disc blu-ray edition was released.